-Make sure you're breathing in the cleanest air possible — here's how
+Check the air quality index and breathe the best air possible

 If you would prefer not to download an app just to check the air quality index, then there are several different websites that you can check.
 On these sites, you'll need to give the website permission to use your location, or just input information like your zip code, city, or state for a general scope.

-At-home Air Quality monitors
+At-home air quality monitors

 When it comes to air quality, it's not just about what's outdoors — it's about what's indoors, too.
-That's why any home can benefit from the best air quality monitors (for allergy sufferers), and there are also HomeKit air quality sensors too.
+That's why any home can benefit from the best air quality monitors for allergy sufferers, and there are even HomeKit air quality sensors too.

-If there's an air quality monitor inside the home, it helps you identify pollutants and allergens in the home.
+If there's an air quality monitor inside the home, it helps you identify pollutants and allergens.
 Once you've identified those issues, then you can figure out ways to get rid of or minimize them, which leads to cleaner air and better overall health, both in the short and long term.

-We recommend an item like the Airthings Wave Plus, which not only measures air quality, but other things like temperature, humidity, CO2, and more.
+We recommend a monitor like the Airthings Wave Plus, which not only measures air quality, but other things like temperature, humidity, CO2, and more.
+You'll be surprised at some of the info that this little gizmo can tell you!

 Air filtering devices

 Having an air quality monitor is one thing, but how do you get rid of the bad stuff in the air inside of your home?
 The answer is simple: use an air filter/purifying device.
-With an air purifier, all the bad stuff in the air is filtered out, so you're left breathing in the fresh, clean air, so you're more comfortable, and overall health improves.
+With an air purifier, all the bad stuff in the air is filtered out, so you're left breathing in the fresh, clean air, leading to an improvement in overall health.

 There are a lot of air purifiers out on the market, though, so make sure to check out some of our recommendations on best air purifiers or even some of the best smart Wi-Fi air purifiers if you need something extra.
-Our own Lory Gil uses the Molekule purifier herself, but the price is slightly on the high side.
+We reviewed the Molekule purifier and can highly recommend it, but the price is slightly on the high side, so it's not for everyone.

 Breathe in fresh, clean air